 The payee can deposit or cash a check after endorsing, or signing, it.
 The payee can skip the endorsement and write “For Deposit Only” instead, which restricts what the bank can do – the bank can only deposit the check into the account of the payee.
 The payee can also use a special endorsement, signing a check over to someone else.
 To make the special endorsement, the payee endorses the check and then writes “Pay to the Order of” followed by the new payee’s name.
 That person then endorses the check to cash it.
 However, banks don’t have to cooperate and may not accept a special-endorsement check, so it's best to check your bank's policies first.

 Banks don’t like irregularities and tend to be cautious when they occur.
 To protect themselves, banks sometimes balk at processing any check that is out of the norm.
 If you have an atypical situation, call the bank to learn its policies.
 The UCC covers how to handle certain common irregularities.
 For instance, if the legal line and numerical amount on a check don’t match, the amount on the legal line wins.
 If a check is postdated, the bank doesn’t have to wait to pay it.
-Banks also don’t have to cash checks that are more than six months old, but may do so.
+Banks also don’t have to cash checks that are more than six months old, but they may do so.

 - Nolo: What Is the UCC?

 - State Farm: Back to Basics – Guide to Using Checks

 - Office of the Comptroller of the Currency: Answers About Endorsing Checks

 - Office of the Comptroller of the Currency: Answers About Cashing Checks